jonathanpberger/presentation_pair_design-asbury-agile/scratch.md

 ---

-The synthesizers gonna step back a little and try to look to them with more of a navigational view and kind of say "Ok, that's an intersting idea, how's that going to comport with the rest of what we've discussed?" blah blah blah um so that's a mode that generally involves one marker two people at the whiteboard and you might have just one synth for the whole process or you
+- The synthesizers gonna step back and look with more of a navigational view
+-  and kind of say "Ok, that's an intersting idea, how's that going to comport with the rest of what we've discussed?" blah blah blah um so that's a mode that generally involves one marker two people at the whiteboard and you might have just one synth for the whole process or you
 [Speaker 4] may have the
 [Speaker 1] too since I've been Generator and the Synthesizer trading off but we usually do this when —in fact we try to do all pairing when decisions need to be made— so if we've already made design decisions which we regard the fundamental unit of our practice; when we need to come up design decisions one when we make design decisions and it's time to enshrine them we'll often divide conquer.